 Is there only one true church?
 The Roman Catholic Church has claimed and taught this for more than fifteen hundred years, based on the claim Jesus appointed Peter to build His Church.
 He became the first pope and bishop of Rome and from whom the Catholic papacy has since descended.
 Because of this supposed divine appointment of apostolic succession, the pope is considered to be the supreme and authoritative representative of Christ on earth.

-Is this true and does it matter?
+Is this true?
 It is not my intention to make a controversy, cause animosity between fellow Christians or make an issue where there ought not be.
 Nor do I make criticism of any person but simply seek to know what the truth is.

 Does it matter?
 Clearly to many, if not most Catholics, this does matter for their assurance of salvation is tied to they being a baptised and faithful member of the Roman Catholic church.
 For those Christians who are not Catholics (the ‘separated brethren’ in Catholic’s eyes) this has been a dividing issue since the Reformation 500 years ago.

 However, the key issue I believe is not what church we are a member of but why we are.

 First we’ll consider the Scriptures which are given to make the case for Peter being the one appointed by Jesus to lead and build His church.